Share On

 Check Their Underside

-Feel their belly for any lumps or other abnormalities.
-Their nipples should be free of crusts and should not have any swelling or lumps.
+Feel their abdomen for any unusual lumps or other abnormalities, and look at them from above for any signs of abdominal distension.
+Check their nipples for thickened and/or discolored skin, crusts, swelling, or lumps.
 In some cases, if an individual has a stone in their urethra (urinary calculi), you may be able to feel it in the area above their genitals.
 If you suspect one of your residents has a stone, be sure to contact your veterinarian immediately.

-Next, check the perineal sac (sometimes called the anal sac).
+Next, check the perineal sac (sometimes called the anal sac), which is located between the scrotal pouches.
 In older unneutered males, this pocket often becomes full of smegma, poop, and debris.
-This build up is referred to as an impaction.
+This build-up is referred to as an impaction.
 To check this area, gently open the pocket just below the penis.
 If there is material present, you may be able to express it with gentle pressure, or you can use a cotton-tipped applicator and a little mineral oil to gently remove the contents.
 If you are struggling with thoroughly checking your male residents, be sure to work with your veterinarian or an experienced cavy care expert to learn the proper technique.

 Check Their Grease Gland

-Cavies have a small gland at the base of their spine that produces oily secretions.
-Some individuals have very active grease glands (males tend to have a more active grease gland than females).
-If the hair in this area becomes sticky, it will need to be gently cleaned with warm water and washcloth, and if the hair in this area is long, it may need to be trimmed.
+Cavies have a small gland at the base of their spine (just above the anus) that produces oily secretions.
+Some individuals have very active grease glands (males tend to have more active grease glands than females).
+If the hair in this area becomes sticky, it will need to be gently cleaned with warm water and a washcloth, and if the hair in this area is long, it may need to be carefully trimmed (we recommend using blunt-tipped scissors, such as bandage scissors).
 If the area is caked with grease, you can apply a little bit of coconut oil to loosen it, followed by a warm washcloth to wipe away the coconut oil and grease.
 If this does not work, you can bathe this area or trim away affected hair.
-If soap is needed, opt for a mild shampoo designed specifically for cavies, or if you cannot find this, you can substitute a gentle shampoo formulated for kittens or human babies.
+If soap is needed, opt for a mild shampoo designed specifically for cavies or, if you cannot find this, you can substitute a gentle shampoo formulated for kittens or human babies.
+Never submerge a cavy in water, and avoid getting water in their eyes or ears.
 Be sure to dry them thoroughly to prevent them from becoming chilled.

 Check Their Hair And Skin

-Look through their hair and down to their skin for any signs of external parasites.
-Watch for bald patches or areas of very short hair, which could be the result of barbering, where a cavy chews and pulls out their own hair or that of a companion.
+Unless they are a breed that normally has kinked fur or rosettes, their hair coat should be smooth and shiny.
+Look for bald patches/hair loss, which can have many causes, including external parasites.
+Hair loss or areas of very short hair could also be the result of barbering, where a cavy chews and pulls out their own hair or that of a companion.
 Barbering is often the result of boredom (such as a cavy living alone or cavies living in a barren space), but can also be due to other stressors or unhealthy social dynamics.
 Be sure to investigate the cause so you can address the issue.
+In female cavies, hair loss along their sides with no signs of itchiness could be a sign of follicular cysts.

 Check Their Weight And Body Condition